kstenerud/concise-encoding/cte-specification.md

 ### Line Endings

-Line endings **CAN** be encoded as LF only (u+000a) or CR+LF (u+000d u+000a) to maintain compatibility with editors on various popular platforms.
-However, for data transmission, the canonical format is LF only.
+Line endings **CAN** be encoded either as LF only (u+000a) or CR+LF (u+000d u+000a) to maintain compatibility with editors on various popular platforms.
+However, for data transmission the canonical format is LF only.
 Decoders **MUST** accept all encodings as input, but encoders **SHOULD** output LF when the destination is a foreign or unknown system.

 ### Escape Sequences